FelixKiunke/hotnail.js/locations/readme.md

 =========
 The locations.json contains common email providers, top-level domains and address parts for some countries, which are used in the [download section](http://hotnailjs.com#download) of the website.

-The data is used for the corrections, and it is recommended that you use email providers, top-level domains and address parts most used in your country, so hotnail.js doesn't suggest e.g. gmx.de for US sites
+The data is used for the corrections, and it is recommended that you use email providers, top-level domains and address parts most used on your size or in your country, so hotnail.js doesn't suggest e.g. gmx.de for US sites

 The format is:
 ```